AliH2001/Memory-Match-Game-/README.md

 ## Description
-Memory Match Game is an engaging and fast-paced game where players aim to match pairs of cards within a 30-second timer.
-It is built using HTML, CSS, and JavaScript.
+where the player needs to match pairs of cards that contain the same symbols (e.g., fruits like mango, orange, apple, etc.).
+The game is timed, giving the player 30 seconds to match all the pairs.

 ## Features
 - Flip cards to reveal their symbols.